 - An action for liability against any person or entity where an intentional act by that person or entity was a legal cause of the childhood sexual abuse that resulted in the injury to the plaintiff.

 There are numerous exceptions to the above rules.
-An experienced child injury attorney will need to be consulted in order to see if you have a case for childhood sexual abuse.
+An experienced San Diego child injury attorney will need to be consulted in order to see if you have a case for childhood sexual abuse.

 Unfortunately, child abuse is a reality in today’s world, but there are some steps you can take in order to be proactive.
 If you suspect child abuse by a sexual offender, or if child pornography was involved, you can contact the following agencies for immediate help: